-Esophogeal varices are often a complication of serious liver diseases.
-Esophogeal varices can develop when normal blood flow to the liver through the portal vein is blocked.
+Esophageal varices are often a complication of serious liver diseases.
+Esophageal varices can develop when normal blood flow to the liver through the portal vein is blocked.
 The portal vein is where blood from the intestine, spleen, and pancreas enters the liver.
 When the blood backs up into the smaller and more fragile vessels in the esophagus, they swell.
 Sometimes, the swelling can also happen in the stomach or rectum.

 How are esophageal varices treated?